-The program is a partnership between Vermont Precision Tools, the Vermont Department of Labor, and Vermont HITEC.
-The program provides free education and one year of on-site mentoring through an apprenticeship at the VPT Swanton, Vermont location.
-The program is designed for unemployed and underemployed Vermont residents.
-Successful completion of the program will lead directly to full-time employment as a Machine Operator at the fast growing Vermont Precision Tools.
+The program is a partnership between VTG, the Kentucky Labor Cabinet, Department of Workplace Standards, Division of Apprenticeship, and the IAA.
+The program provides free education and one year of on-site mentoring through an apprenticeship at the VTG Franklin, Kentucky location.
+The program is designed for unemployed and underemployed Kentucky residents.
+Successful completion of the program will lead directly to full-time employment as a Machine Operator at the fast growing VTG.

-Through an extensive recruitment process, up to eight individuals will be selected for the eight-week education program.
+Through an extensive recruitment process, up to twelve individuals will be selected for the eight-week education program.
 Upon graduation from the education program, participants will fill Machine Operator apprentice positions.
 All positions will receive full wages and benefits.
-Individuals selected will also participate in a one-year apprenticeship program administered by the Vermont Department of Labor and will earn a Certificate from the U.S. Department of Labor’s Apprenticeship Division upon successful completion.
+Individuals selected will also participate in a one-year apprenticeship program administered by the Kentucky Labor Cabinet, Division of Apprenticeship and will earn a Certificate from the U.S. Department of Labor’s Apprenticeship Division upon successful completion.

-The pay scale for graduates of the VPT Machine Operator ITAR Program will start at $14.00 per hour.
-Apprentices will have the potential to earn $15.00 or more per hour after six months and $16.00 or more per hour upon the completion of a one-year apprenticeship and is based on performance.
-Further wage growth potential exists based on performance and overall growth within the organization.
+The pay scale for graduates of the VTG Machine Operator Program will start at $13.00 per hour.
+Apprentices will have the potential to earn $14.00 or more per hour after six months and $15.00 or more per hour upon the completion of a one-year apprenticeship and is based on performance.
+Further wage growth potential exists after the apprenticeship based on performance and overall growth within the organization.
 Overtime may be available, and the positions will also include a comprehensive benefits package as eligible.

-The deadline for applications is September 24th, 2017.
-To apply, visit the Vermont HITEC website at www.vthitec.org and complete the online application.
-For more information or assistance, contact: Katy Bacon, ITAR Project Leader & Mentor via email: email@example.com, or at 802-872-0660.
+The deadline for applications is May 13th, 2018.
+To apply, visit the IAA website at www.vthitec.org and complete the online application.
+For more information or assistance, contact: Katy Bacon, Senior Project Leader & Mentor via email: email@example.com, or at 802-872-0660.